 Wicked Like a Wildfire by Lana Popovic

-Need we say more for WICKED LIKE A WILDFIRE?
-The ruling queen of King’s Landing, the Lannister matriarch herself, is deviously wicked, and seven seasons later we know that no one should stand in her way.
+Need we say more for Wicked Like a Wildfire?
+The ruling queen of King’s Landing, the Lannister matriarch herself, is deviously wicked, and all these seasons later we know that no one should stand in her way.
 And then there’s the wildfire…

 All the women in Iris and Malina’s family have the unique magical ability or “gleam” to manipulate beauty.
 Iris sees flowers as fractals and turns her kaleidoscope visions into glasswork, while Malina interprets moods as music.
 But their mother has strict rules to keep their gifts a secret, even in their secluded sea-side town.
 Iris and Malina are not allowed to share their magic with anyone, and above all, they are forbidden from falling in love.

 Ah, romance, wealth, and intrigue among the wealthy.
 It’s what we wish we could expect from a ruling family like the Lannisters, and maybe what we would’ve gotten in the time before the twins.
 The Glittering Court is perfect for any Lannister who may not see themselves in their current ruler, but isn’t ready to give up the gold just yet.

 Both a school and a business venture, the Glittering Court is designed to transform impoverished girls into upper-class ladies who appear destined for powerful and wealthy marriages in the New World.
 Adelaide naturally excels in her training, and even makes a few friends: the fiery former laundress Tamsin and the beautiful Sirminican refugee Mira.
 She manages to keep her true identity hidden from all but one: the intriguing Cedric Thorn, son of the wealthy proprietor of the Glittering Court.

 A Court of Thorns and Roses by Sarah J. Maas